Center-of-mass energy dependence of intrinsic-$k_T$ distributions obtained from Drell-Yan production: Introduction

-The precise description of the transverse momentum spectrum of DY lepton pairs at low \ptll\ at LHC energies (e.g. \cite{Bacchetta:2022awv,Bacchetta:2019sam,Martinez:2019mwt,Gauld:2021pkr,Bizon:2019zgf,Scimemi:2022ycr,Scimemi:2017etj,Echevarr_a_2012}) as well as at lower energies~\cite{BermudezMartinez:2020tys,Bacchetta:2019tcu} has been a subject for many discussions.
+The precise description of the transverse momentum spectrum of DY lepton pairs at low \ptll\ at LHC energies (e.g. \cite{Bacchetta:2022awv,Bacchetta:2019sam,Martinez:2019mwt,Gauld:2021pkr,Bizon:2019zgf,Scimemi:2022ycr,Scimemi:2017etj,Echevarria:2011epo}) as well as at lower energies~\cite{BermudezMartinez:2020tys,Bacchetta:2019tcu} has been a subject for many discussions.
 An important role in the debate is the contribution of non-perturbative physics to the \ptll\ spectrum at very low values, at $\ptll \lesssim 1 \GeV $.
 In parton-shower approaches of \pythia\ and \herwig\ the intrinsic-\kt\ distribution, the transverse momentum distribution of partons at the hadron scale, plays a crucial role, and the width of this distribution is strongly dependent on the center-of-mass energy~\cite{Gieseke:2007ad, Sjostrand:2004pf}.
 On the contrary, predictions based on the \PBM\ approach give intrinsic-\kt\ distributions which are independent (or mildly dependent) of the center-of-mass energy and the DY mass \mdy ~\cite{Bubanja:2023nrd}.
 In Refs.~\cite{Bubanja:2023nrd,Mendizabal:2023mel} it is argued, that this behavior comes essentially from the treatment of soft gluons, which are included in the evolution equation, and are shown to play an important role, both for the inclusive collinear parton densities as well as for the transverse momentum distributions.
 These soft gluons are neglected in usual parton-shower approaches by the requirement that the emitted partons should have transverse momenta of $\qt > q_0\simeq {\cal O}(\GeV ) $.
-In Ref.~\cite{CMS-PAS-GEN-22-001} a dedicated study is being performed to determine the width of the intrinsic-\kt\ distribution to be used in parton-shower event generators \pythia\ and \herwig\ from measurements spanning a large range of center-of-mass energies.
+In Refs. \cite{Sara-PIC2023,CMS:2024aa} studies are being reported on a determination of the width of the intrinsic-\kt\ distribution to be used in parton-shower event generators \pythia\ and \herwig\ from measurements spanning a large range of center-of-mass energies.

 In this paper we give explanations of the different behavior of the intrinsic-\kt\ distributions in \PBM\ TMD and parton-shower approaches by including limitations on the value of \qt\ in calculations for TMD distributions to mimic directly what is happening in a traditional parton-shower approach.
 It is essential to note, that no new fits for the \PBM\ TMD have been performed, since the inclusion of a finite \qt\ cut would spoil the consistency of the evolution equation and the application of next-to-leading order (NLO) hard scattering cross sections, as shown in Ref.~\cite{Mendizabal:2023mel}.
 We will show explicitly that the inclusion of a finite \qt\ cut leads to the observed energy dependence of the width of the intrinsic-\kt\ distribution, stressing again the importance of a proper treatment of soft gluons for inclusive distributions.